-I approach this review with a bit of trepidation.
-First, because Jaleo is an established restaurant that’s regarded as one of the highlights of both the Washington, DC and Las Vegas dining scenes.
+Let’s start with some background about Jaleo.
+First of all, it’s an established restaurant that’s regarded as one of the highlights of both the Washington, DC and Las Vegas dining scenes.
 Jaleo is so well-regarded that it’s in the Washington Post food critic’s Hall of Fame.
-Does a restaurant with such a reputation really need a Disney blogger reviewing it?

 We’ll start with the Patatas Bravas: “A Jaleo favorite: fried potatoes with spicy tomato sauce and alioli.”